Faiz0developer/Triweb-Learning/README.md

 Learn basic of MySQL, how it works, how to use it.
 Implement CRUD operation.

 I learn how to create database, table.
 Perform different actions in table like add a new column, change the column name, make the column primary and foreign key, drop a table and add timestamp to particular column.

+Learn how to make objects and how to join different tables together.
+Learn different SELECt query like OR,AND,IN and so on.